 Stepping back and reevaluating

 The City had gained widespread momentum and had developed a system that worked.
 With another change in leadership, they conducted an assessment and review of the City’s initiatives as well as a review of their 2020 Vision as a whole.
-They developed a refocused plan with the launch of their Service Excellence Strategy Map, as well as added in monthly progress reports in addition to their annual presentations to the City Council.
+They developed a refocused plan with the launch of their Service Excellence Strategy Map, as well as added in monthly progress reports to supplement their annual presentations to the City Council.

 Today, the City is preparing to achieve an even higher level of excellence.
 They are preparing a second Report to Council, have developed a revised template, and have created even further alignment between their performance measures and Service Excellence Strategy Map.
 They are also continuing the integration of performance measures into the department business plans and monthly project reporting.

-With the development of their management scorecard, they have been able to ground their performance measures in real data, and create capacity so that resources can be aligned to be more effective and productive.
+With the development of their management scorecard, they have been able to ground their performance measures in real data and create capacity so that resources can be aligned to be more effective and productive.
 Most importantly, they are leading impactful change, focusing employees’ attention towards what matters, and improving the citizen experience overall.

 Embracing change can be hard, but if the City of Vaughan’s success is any indication, sometimes change is what you need.
 After all, strategy is an iterative process.